Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Case Studies

-The application tester collects a short sample data of access times of the target environment to build its model with fine-tuning.
-The application tester determines the appropriate sample data size necessary for fine-tuning by referring to the results of our earlier studies for a similar target environment (Section~\ref{sec:datasize_result} Figure~\ref{fig:training-wifi} and Figure~\ref{fig:training-lte}).
-From the results, a fine-tuned model with a data size of 6000 RTT samples has a SMAPE in the range of 8.0\% to 21.7\% for WiFi networks(Home and Office - Dataset 3, 4, 5, and 6) and 4.7\% to 12.5\% for the LTE mobility vehicle scenario (Dataset 1 and 2).
-On the other end, a fine-tuned model with 24000 RTT samples leads to a SMAPE in the range 3.0\% to 12.7\% for WiFi networks and 2.2\% to 7.2\% for the LTE networks.
-As in the earlier case-study, we consider a scenario where the tester decides to collect 2500 RTT samples for scenarios in Table~\ref{tab:scenario}.
+We collect a short sample data of access times of each target environment to build its model with fine-tuning.
+The appropriate sample data size necessary for fine-tuning is determined by referring to the results of our earlier studies for a similar target environment (\sectionref{sec:datasize_result}, \figureref{fig:training-wifi}a and \figureref{fig:training-lte}b).
+From the results, a fine-tuned model with a data size of 6000 RTT samples has a SMAPE in the range of 8.0\% to 21.7\% for WiFi networks(Home and Office --- Dataset 3, 4, 5, and 6) and 4.7\% to 12.5\% for the LTE mobility vehicle scenario (Dataset 1 and 2).
+On the other end, a fine-tuned model with 24\,000 RTT samples leads to a SMAPE in the range 3.0\% to 12.7\% for WiFi networks and 2.2\% to 7.2\% for the LTE networks.
+Based on these results, we decide to collect 2500 RTT samples for scenarios in \tabref{tab:scenario}.
+This sample size is shorter than the minimum sample size of 6000 used in our study.
 The measurements for the sender and the receiver environments in each scenario are carried out at the same time.

 The target environment models are built by feeding the RTT samples to \textit{ContexPerf}.
-The SMAPE of the obtained fine-tuned target models are 24.5\% (WiFi Home - Mumbai), 20.6\% (WiFi Office - Berlin), 26.7\%(WiFi Home - Berlin), and 17.2\% (LTE Mobility Vehicle).
-The median value of the target environment dataset is used as input to the respective fine-tuned model to generate its synthetic RTT trace for 2500 samples.
+The SMAPE of the obtained fine-tuned target models are 17.2\% (LTE mobility vehicle --- Berlin), 26.7\% (WiFi Home --- Berlin), and 24.5\% (WiFi Home --- Mumbai), 20.6\% (WiFi Home --- Berlin).
+The median value of the target environment dataset is used as input to the respective target model to generate its synthetic RTT trace for 2500 samples.
 The synthetic traces are fed to the network emulators together with the real measured bandwidth and packet loss traces.
 As in the earlier case study, the traces generated from the normal distribution model are used for baseline comparison.